 When you're done inspecting the page, you can return using the Exit Preview button on the top right.

 SaaS landing page

 Partners are required to have a co-branded landing page on their website.
-The landing page will serve as a home for redirected customer referral traffic from GCP Marketplace.
+The landing page will serve as a home for redirected customer referral traffic from Google Cloud Marketplace.
 In addition, the landing page may also serve as a means to do push-marketing promotions, such as free trial campaigns, webinar registrations, and so on.

 Frequently Asked Questions

 How do I update my solution content or solution image?